alexGrandolph/alexGrandolph/README.md

 ### About me
   I am a software engineer in Colorado with a love for the full stack.
 I am a graduate of the Turing School of Software and Design Back End Development program.
-My focus has been Ruby on Rails but recently I have been learning JavaScript through React and Python.
+My focus has been Ruby on Rails and JavaScript/React.
+Working with API's, high velocity teams, Test Driven Development,and creating user driven applications are where I shine.
+I am currently looking for my first role.
-I focus on Test Driven Development, Object Oriented Programming, and developer empathy.

 If I am not coding you can find me hanging out with my corgi Skeeter, my stray String Bean, or reading a new horror or sci-fi book.